 HERE, a Nokia company, is a leader in navigation, mapping and location experiences.
 HERE builds high-definition (HD) maps and combines them with cloud technology to enable rich, real-time location experiences in a broad range of connected devices—from smartphones and tablets to wearables and vehicles.

-The Shearman & Sterling team was led by New York M&A partners Scott Petepiece and George Casey and included partners Doreen Lilienfeld (New York-Executive Compensation & Employee Benefits), Larry Crouch (Menlo Park-Tax), Ethan Harris (Washington, DC-Tax), Jessica Delbaum (New York-Antitrust), Geert Goeteyn (Brussels-Antitrust), and Richard Hsu (Menlo Park-Intellectual Property Transactions); counsel Mathias Stöcker (Frankfurt-Antitrust) and Robert LaRussa (Washington, DC-International Trade & Investment); associates Richard Fischetti (New York-Mergers & Acquisitions), Robert Bucella (New York-Mergers & Acquisitions), Zach Bench (New York-Corporate), Stephanie Monastra (New York-Executive Compensation & Employee Benefits), Kelly Hamren-Anderson (New York-Executive Compensation & Employee Benefits), Joshua Steinberger (New York-Intellectual Property Transactions), and Timothy Haney (New York-Antitrust); and head of government relations Lisa Raisner (Washington, DC).
+The Shearman & Sterling team was led by New York M&A partners Scott Petepiece and George Casey and included partners Doreen Lilienfeld (New York-Executive Compensation & Employee Benefits), Larry Crouch (Menlo Park-Tax), Jessica Delbaum (New York-Antitrust), Geert Goeteyn (Brussels-Antitrust), and Richard Hsu (Menlo Park-Intellectual Property Transactions); counsel Mathias Stöcker (Frankfurt-Antitrust) and Robert LaRussa (Washington, DC-International Trade & Investment); associates Richard Fischetti (New York-Mergers & Acquisitions), Robert Bucella (New York-Mergers & Acquisitions), Zach Bench (New York-Corporate), Stephanie Monastra (New York-Executive Compensation & Employee Benefits), Kelly Hamren-Anderson (New York-Executive Compensation & Employee Benefits), Joshua Steinberger (New York-Intellectual Property Transactions), and Timothy Haney (New York-Antitrust); and head of government relations Lisa Raisner (Washington, DC).